-A family that thrives is one where healthy interdependence is supported.
-Respect for different roles is essential, especially between a wife and a husband whose shared authority is critical.
-In fact, strong and harmonious kinship is dependent upon every member of the clan.
-Trust, shared responsibilities, and good communication are essential.
+A family that thrives is one in which a healthy interdependence is cultivated.
+Respect for different roles is essential.
+A common example is between a wife and a husband, whose shared authority is critical; in fact, strong and harmonious kinship is dependent upon every member of the family or tribe.
+Trust, shared responsibilities, and good communication are primary values.
 Each person must be encouraged to find his or her position and appropriate contribution.

-The functional family is a team that symbolizes the ideal of human interdependence, and has long provided a firm foundation for society.
-The healthy family is an embryo of society and the native soil in which ethical values take root and grow.
-Fertilize this soil, and the whole of society benefits.
+A harmonious family is a team that symbolizes the ideal of human interdependence, and has long provided a foundation for society.
+The healthy family is an embryo of community and the native soil in which ethical values take root and grow.
+Fertilize this soil, and the entire society benefits.

-The forces that bind a family are a balance of feminine and masculine— nurturing and receptivity combined with leadership and responsibility.
+The forces that bind a family are a balance of feminine and masculine—the nurturing and receptive combined with outgoing leadership and taking responsibility.
 In other words, good parenting.
-The parents’ words should be consistent, have meaning and power.
-Siblings’ relationships between themselves and the parents carry variations of feminine and masculine energies too.
-Relations on all kinds of teams are improved through cultivation of the yin/yang, receptive/responsible balance.
-Learn to listen and receive help from others, and be willing to assume an appropriate role in any group you are part of or join.
-A good team player is supremely valuable.
+A parent’s words should be consistent, and have meaning and power.
+Siblings’ relationships between themselves and their parents carry variations of feminine and masculine energies too.
+Relations on all kinds of teams are improved through cultivation of a yin/yang, open/focused balance.
+Learn to listen to and receive help from others, and be willing to assume an appropriate role in any group you belong to.
+A good team player is supremely valuable to everyone.

 Every group needs some guidelines in order to succeed.
 When beginning any activity or project that requires the exercise of authority, it is vital to exercise power firmly and evenly.
 This may cause problems in the beginning, but it is the only way to create a stable situation that can produce positive results.
 If kindness remains an element of authority, dissatisfaction ultimately vanishes as things start to go well.
 Leading and training others requires that you embody both integrity and consistency.